At the Holden University Center at Lakeland Community College you can earn a bachelor’s degree in the following program:

 - The Nonprofit-Human Services concentration provides students with the knowledge and competencies in areas such as grant writing and fundraising, mission and vision, advocacy and lobbying, risk management, board committee development, program planning, leadership and ethics, human resource development, youth and adult development, marketing, financial management and nonprofit management.

-The BTAS degree applies all of the courses included in students’ Associate of Applied Business Degree in Information Technology & Computer Science earned at Lakeland Community College, totaling 74 - 75 credit hours.
-The coursework remaining, 53 credit hours, to earn the BTAS degree will be taken with Kent State through a combination of courses at Lakeland’s Holden University Center and online.
+The BSIT degree applies all of the courses included in students’ Associate of Applied Business Degree in Information Technology & Computer Science earned at Lakeland Community College, totaling 74 - 75 credit hours.
+The coursework remaining, 53 credit hours, to earn the BSIT degree will be taken with Kent State through a combination of courses at Lakeland’s Holden University Center and online.

 Questions?
 Contact: Irene Skleres | 440-964-4217 | email@example.com